jackhumbert/fardriver-controllers/MANUAL.md

 On-demand commands: 12, 13, 14, 15 correspond to Send ID2, Send ID3, Send ID4, Send
 ID5 respectively.

-**Under the dual power system, this control ID is the SOPID of the second battery, the content is the same as 12.3.1.4, and the SOC ID of the second BMS is the same as this ID.
+In a dual-battery system, this control ID is the SOPID of the second battery, the content is the same as 12.3.1.4, and the SOC ID of the second BMS is the same as this ID.